 This course is 100% online.
-Students are required to attend the once a week, 55-minute Zoom session on Fridays, but the rest of the course's content will be delivered asynchronously.
+Students are required to attend the once a week, 110-minute Zoom session on Fridays.
+The rest of the course's content will be delivered online through discussion board activities, quizzes, and online readings.
 You will be allowed to miss at most two of the synchronous sections this semester, but you are expected to review the recorded synchronous session's lecture material each week after communicating with the lecturer of your absence.